AlanKrajina/react-router-nested-routes-code-along-online-web-sp-000/README.md

 In this code-along, we'll look at how `Route`s can be written inside components that are _themselves_ children of other `Route`s.

-## Master/Detail Pattern Without Routes
+## Master/Detail Patern Without Routes

 Have you ever used Apple's Messages app for your Mac?
 What about YouTube?
 These apps use some version of a "Master-Detail" interface: there is some piece of the